WIAA Washington State Debate Championships

 4) I do not read evidence unless challenged directly under the NSDA rules of evidence, and then only to determine the validity of the challenge.
 If I didn't hear it clearly, it didn't happen.
 If you think it's critical to your case, make absolutely sure I hear it.

 1) I learned LD from Minh Luong.
-My camp study partner was Victor Jih (founder of Victory Briefs).
+My camp study partner/roommate was Victor Jih (founder of Victory Briefs).
 I finished 3rd at NFA Nationals in college.
 I am likely what you would call "old school."
 I've also coached TOC outrounders more than a dozen times in my career.
-I understand TOC circuit style, even if I disagree with most of it.
+I understand TOC-circuit style, even if I disagree with most (or all) of it.

 2) LD is Values Debate.
 It was created expressly as a counterpoint to Policy.
 I will reject plan text in LD.
 Period.

-3) A Value is (I can't believe I have to write this) something that has inherent, intrinsic, or physical value to you.
+3) A Value is (I can't believe I have to write this) something that has inherent, intrinsic, or physical value to you or others.
 Morality is not a value.
-We can be moral beings because we value X, and valuing X is moral according to Y framework.
+We can be moral beings because we value X and valuing X is moral according to Y framework.
 But we cannot value morality by itself.
-If you read this, and your case has "morality" as its value, take 5 minutes of pre-round time and think of something valuable that applies to your case and value that, please.
+If you read this, and your case has "morality" as its value, take 5 minutes of pre-round time to think of something valuable that applies to your case and value that, please.
 I guarantee your case has something in it you can use this way.

 5) In the end, I will vote for the case that establishes, in the context of the resolution, their value to be superior by whatever criterion is the best choice within the round, supported by the arguments in the contentions offered.

 6) Kritiks in LD have to be directly linked to the cases offered, or the events in round.
-Tenuously linked arguments will be given less/no weight in round.
+Tenuously linked arguments will be given little or no weight in round.

 Public Forum Debate: